AstroNomen/AstroNomen.github.io/content/about/index.md

 Now I am a master student of photonics engineering at University Ghent.

 Welcome to my research blog, where I archive my personal academic research collections and works.
-The title of this site, ***"SSS"***, stands for ***"Studying Shining Things"***, referring to the field of photonics that I am dedicating.
+The title of this site, ***"SSS"***, stands for ***"Studying Something Shining"***, referring to the field of photonics that I am dedicating.
 I love this shiny science.